m21ark/ldts/docs/REPORT.md

 - **Take Damage** - When a bird is hit on the head by a block, it takes damage, loosing one of its 3 initial lives
 - **Full Bottom Row** - Like in tetriz, when the last row is fully occupied by blocks, it vanishes, preventing the window from filling up
-- **Collisions** - Right now, the bird can move through blocks and coins laterally without a problem.
-Therefore, more collision detection needs to be implemented
+- **Collisions** - The bird can't move through blocks or the arena borders.
+Taking a falling block from above deals damage .If a bird collides with a collectable (lives or coins) they're picked up.
 - **Bg Music & Sound Effects** - The game has background music and sound effects when player catches something, dies, takes damage...
 - **Pausing Game** - Pressing P mid-game pauses the game when needed